-All forms of HBA are abuse (regardless of the motivation) and concerns should be responded to in line with section 3 of this policy.
+All forms of HBA are abuse, regardless of the motivation, and concerns will be responded to in line with section 3 of this policy.
 Staff will report any concerns about HBA to the DSL (or a deputy).
+If there is an immediate threat, the police will be contacted.